nbicocchi/learn-microservices/modules/containerization/slides/4 - Container orchestration.md

 docker compose build
 docker compose up --detach
 ```

-> [!TIP]
-> Specify explicitly Docker compose configuration YML file name is not mandatory, the default used value is `docker-compose.yml`

 ## Simple example
 Now we will deploy a simple application mapped to the port 5000.
 Below, the `docker-compose.yml` file.